ayushkoirala/Natural-Language-Processing-2023/Reading Assignment/Reading-assignment-1.md

-This repository is for submitting Paper redign assignment  for AT82.05 Artificial Intelligence:NLU at Asian Institute of Technology by chaklam silpasuwanchai
+This repository is for submitting Paper reading assignment  for AT82.05 Artificial Intelligence:NLU at Asian Institute of Technology by Dr. chaklam silpasuwanchai

 ## Paper reading assignment- 1